 Kathy Swekel, General Director, is a non-profit arts manager with experience in producing national and international performance projects, which include tours, concerts and recording projects.
 Ms. Swekel has worked with more than ten major US symphonies, including the San Francisco and Detroit Symphonies, as well as with individual artists, organizations and performing arts venues.
 Ms. Swekel has been responsible for the realization of performance projects at Carnegie Hall, the Kennedy Center and the Kimmel Center and is the cofounder of the Metropolitan Symphony Orchestra, a full symphonic orchestra comprised of young international virtuoso performers presenting concerts in Washington, DC, Baltimore, New York and Richmond.
 Her recording projects include works by Barber, Bach, Mozart, Copland and Bernstein, a collection of jazz standards by the artists of Utopia, and a live recording with American folk legend, Arlo Guthrie.

 Victoria Brown earned her Bachelor of Music in Vocal Performance from the University of Delaware, where she also studied Music Management and Theatre.
-She has done previous administrative and production work with Washington National Opera, Opera Delaware, UD Opera Theatre, and the Harrington Theatre Arts Company, and currently serves as the Marketing Director for 2nd Star Productions.
-A frequent performer in the Annapolis area, she has recently been seen with Annapolis Summer Garden Theatre, 2nd Star Productions, Prince George’s Little Theatre, Young Victorian Theatre Company, and the Annapolis Opera.
+She has done previous administrative and production work with the Washington National Opera, Opera Delaware, UD Opera Theatre, the Harrington Theatre Arts Company, and 2nd Star Productions.
+A frequent performer in the Annapolis area, she has recently been seen with Annapolis Summer Garden Theatre, 2nd Star Productions, Prince George’s Little Theatre, Laurel Mill Playhouse, Young Victorian Theatre Company, and the Annapolis Opera.